-If we do not meet the expectations of equity research analysts, if they do not continue to publish research or reports about our business or if they issue unfavorable commentary or downgrade our ordinary shares, the price of our ordinary shares could decline.
+If we do not meet the expectations of equity research analysts, if any, if the sole remaining equity analyst following our business does not continue to publish research or reports about our business or if the analyst issues unfavorable commentary or downgrade our ordinary shares, the price of our ordinary shares could decline.
 Additionally, we may fail to meet publicly announced financial guidance or other expectations about our business, which would cause our ordinary shares to decline in value.

-The trading market for our ordinary shares relies in part on the research and reports that equity research analysts publish about us and our business.
-The analysts' estimates are based upon their own opinions and are often different from our estimates or expectations.
-If our results of operations are below the estimates or expectations of public market analysts and investors, our share price could decline.
-Moreover, the price of our ordinary shares could decline if one or more securities analysts downgrade our ordinary shares or if those analysts issue other unfavorable commentary or do not publish research or reports about us or our business.
-During 2018, our remaining analysts stopped producing reports and commentary about our business.
+There is currently one equity analyst publishing research reports about our business.
+If our results of operations are below the estimates or expectations of our sole analyst and investors, our share price could decline.
+Moreover, the price of our ordinary shares could decline if one or more securities analysts downgrade our ordinary shares or if analysts issue other unfavorable commentary or stop publishing research or reports about us or our business (as has occurred over time, with a decrease in the number of analysts following us from five in 2014 to one in 2020).

 From time to time, we have also faced difficulty accurately projecting our earnings and have missed certain of our publicly announced guidance.
 If our financial results for a particular period do not meet our guidance or if we reduce our guidance for future periods, the market price of our ordinary shares may decline.

-We are an "emerging growth company" and "smaller reporting company," and we cannot be certain whether the reduced requirements applicable to emerging growth companies and smaller reporting companies will make our ordinary shares less attractive to investors.
+We are a "smaller reporting company" and we cannot be certain whether the reduced requirements applicable to smaller reporting companies will make our ordinary shares less attractive to investors.